Skip to content

 Start with what you are actually buying

-Coverage depth — and the books that get dropped
+Coverage depth, and the books that get dropped

 Headline book counts are easy to inflate.
 What matters is whether the books your users actually compare against are present, and whether the hard ones are included.

-bet365 is the usual tell.
+Bet365 is the usual tell.
 It is one of the hardest books to cover, and one matched-betting and comparison users expect to see.
-A feed that includes bet365 is signalling that it covers the hard cases, not just the easy ones.
+A feed that includes Bet365 is signalling that it covers the hard cases, not just the easy ones.

 • Does it include the specific books your product needs, by name?

-• Is bet365 included — or quietly excluded?
+• Is Bet365 covered, or quietly excluded?

 • Is coverage maintained as books change, or does it decay?

-Freshness you can reason about
+Update times you can reason about

 'Real-time' is a marketing word.
 What you need is a number you can design around: how often does the data refresh, and does every payload carry a timestamp so you know how current a price is?

 Be wary of any provider that cannot tell you its refresh cadence or will not put a processed-at time on the response.
-For arbitrage and live use, the cadence is the product; for comparison and matched betting, a tight, honest cycle with a timestamp is enough.
+For arbitrage and live use, the cadence is the product.
+For comparison and matched betting, a tight, honest cycle with a timestamp is enough.

 Schema consistency